 Chair: Selected from committee members.

-Members: Faculty and professional staff appointed by the Dean; one professional staff member from the Office of Technology Administration.
-Work Load: As needed.
-Functions: The Computer and Information Services Committee is responsible for implementing computer information technology into the instructional, research, service, administrative and development activities of the College.
+Members: Faculty and professional staff appointed by the Dean; one professional staff member from the Office of Technology responsible for implementing computer information technology into the instructional, research, service, administrative and development activities of the College.
 This committee serves in an oversight role for all technology in the College; it also considers the needs for specific courses employing computer technology; determines when this technology could facilitate